Yard & Garden Dangers: How to Keep Your Pet Safe

 Used for agriculture and gardening, cocoa bean mulch is made with cocoa beans which contain chemicals that can be toxic to animals.
 Avoid using this substance in your garden and keep a vigilant eye on your pet when he is in unfamiliar yards.

-Animals are very curious creatures and like to investigate places such as your garden shed.
+Animals are curious creatures and like to investigate places such as your garden shed.
 Be sure your shed door remains closed at all times and keep lids tightly fastened on any substances you are storing.

 Keep Cats Indoors